 Bad breath is quite common and one does not even realize that you could be emanating a terrible odor.
 A simple test—cover your mouth and nose with your hand and exhale and smell.

 There are many causes of bad breath: A mouth that is not cleaned properly or plaque, which is the nearly invisible film of bacteria constantly forming in your mouth.
-Some other reasons are acidic body, constipation, cavities, gum disease, dentures, lung disease, throat infection, a vitamin B or zinc deficiency, liver disease, respiratory tract infections, sinusitis or bronchitis, diabetes, kidney problems.
+Some other reasons are an acidic body, constipation, cavities, gum disease, dentures, lung disease, throat infection, a vitamin B or zinc deficiency, liver disease, respiratory tract infections, sinusitis or bronchitis, diabetes, kidney problems.
 So, never ignore bad breath.

-Certain foods like garlic, onions, meat and fish can make your mouth smell.
+Certain foods like garlic, onions, meat, and fish can make your mouth smell.
 Coffee, alcohol, fizzy drinks, sugar, too, can be bad-breathe triggers, as do chewing tobacco and smoking.
 Rinsing often can prevent it.
 Brush your teeth in the morning, and after every meal, especially after consuming milk products, fish and meat.
 Floss if necessary.
 Often the food particles left in tiny gaps between teeth lead to bad breath because of bacterial activity.
-It is common sense that stale food rots and smells same way the food particles in your mouth rot, causing the breath to stink.
-Another important point to note is to clean your tooth brush daily and replace regularly.
+It is common sense that stale food rots and smells the same way the food particles in your mouth rot, causing the breath to stink.
+Another important point to note is to clean your toothbrush daily and replace regularly.

 Ironically, excessive use of alcohol-based mouthwashes can make your mouth very dry, causing bad breath.

 Fennel (saunf): Its aromatic odour makes it is a common mouth-freshener.
 Dry roasted, stored in air-tight containers, work best.
 Have a teaspoon after meals.